SWOSSAA CONSTITUTION

 3.4.5 -- Declaration Dates

-A school must declare its
+A school must declare

-December 15 and in any spring activity by April 1.
+activity by December 15 and in any spring activity by April 1.
 Schools not declaring a classification will

 play in the classification as determined by 3.4.1, 3.4.2 and 3.4.3.
 Such declaration shall be in writing on